 Big game hunting is popular in the area, as well as fishing on Deer Creek and South Fork John Day.
 Anglers might watch for coho, winter steelhead, spring chinook, fall chinook and cutthroat trout, among others in the area.

-Guests can also enjoy hiking and horseback riding on a variety of trails surrounding the cabin.
+Guests can also enjoy hiking and horseback riding on a variety of trails in the area.

 The rustic cabin has a living room/sleeping area, a small bedroom and a kitchen.
 The living/sleeping area is equipped with a propane fireplace for heat, a couch, chair and end tables.
 A Murphy bed is located in the living/sleeping area for additional sleeping space and can be put away during the day.